aerogear/aerogear.org/README.md

 ## Requirement

-Before you can run the side, make sure you have [asciidoc](http://www.methods.co.nz/asciidoc/) installed on your machine!
+Before you can run the site, make sure you have [asciidoc](http://www.methods.co.nz/asciidoc/) installed on your machine!

 ## Building